marktoh/resume-creator/README.md

 ### Next.js

 1. Run `bun dev`
-2. Click `Print` on your browser to save a copy of the resume.
+2. Click `Print` on your browser to save a copy of the resume

 ## Screenshots